L4Re/l4re.org/src/tutorials/linuxvm.rst

 Putting it all together
 -----------------------

-Unlike the simple *hello* example in the BUILDING tutorial, running a VM with a Linux guest is a little bit more involved and requires a little bit of configuration.
+Unlike the simple *hello* example that is used as the most simple example, running a VM with a Linux guest is a little bit more involved and requires a little bit of configuration.

 Now that all the prerequisities were installed, built or downloaded, you are ready to put everything together.
 First of all, you need to create a